Last Update: February 2023.

 Payment, Refunds, Upgrading and Downgrading Terms

-Your membership is payable yearly and may be paid by PayPal, Credit/Debit Card or Bank Transfer.
-There will be no membership fee refunds available after the 14-day cooling-off period.
+Your membership is payable yearly and can be paid by PayPal, Credit/Debit Card, Bank Transfer or yearly Direct Debit.
+There will be no membership fee refunds available, after the 14-day cooling-off period.
 There are no registration fee refunds.
 There are no downgrade refunds or refunds for months unused in any one year.

 Cancellation and Termination

 Each party represents and warrants that it has the legal power and authority to enter into this Agreement.
 The PPR represents and warrants that it will provide membership services in a manner consistent with general industry standards reasonably applicable to the provision thereof.
 You represent and warrant that you have not falsely identified yourself nor provided any false information to gain membership of the PPR and that all of your information is correct.

 The Terms and Conditions of the Use of this Website and our Terms and Conditions of Business are reviewed regularly.